 d.
-Sexual Harassment Complaint Resolution Procedures:
+Sexual Violence and Sexual Harassment Complaint Resolution Procedures:

-- 1) An employee alleging sexual harassment may elect to substitute a campus/hospital/LBNL Sexual Harassment Complaint Resolution Procedure for Step 1 of the Grievance Procedure.
-An employee who elects to use the Sexual Harassment Complaint Resolution Procedure may return to the grievance procedure only if they filed a grievance within the thirty (30) day time limit for filing.
-An employee who elects to resume the regular grievance procedure in place of the Sexual Harassment Complaint Resolution Procedure shall do so by sending written notice to the University.
+1) An employee alleging sexual violence / sexual harassment may elect to substitute a campus/hospital/laboratory Sexual Violence and Sexual Harassment Complaint Resolution Procedure for Step 1 of the Grievance Procedure.
+An employee who elects to use the Sexual Violence and Sexual Harassment Complaint Resolution Procedure may return to the grievance procedure only if they filed a grievance within the thirty (30) day time limit for filing.
+An employee who elects to resume the regular grievance procedure in place of the Sexual Violence and Sexual Harassment Complaint Resolution Procedure shall do so by sending written notice to the University.
 The University's Step 1 Grievance response will be issued within fifteen (15) calendar days after the notice is received by the designated University official.
-If the second step of the grievance is not invoked by the grievant or UPTE, the University will hold the grievance in abeyance for up to onehundred-eighty (180) days. - 2) Grievances that allege a violation involving sexual harassment may, at the grievant's option, enter the grievance procedure at Step 2. - 3) If no report issues from the sexual harassment process or the employee elects to use the sexual harassment process and for any reason the grievance is in abeyance for more than one-hundred-eighty (180) days, the case will be considered withdrawn by the grievant, unless expressly confirmed in writing to be in abeyance.
-Any request for extension of the abeyance will be subject to new deadlines pursuant to this Section.
+If the second step of the grievance is not invoked by the grievant or UPTE, the University will hold the grievance in abeyance for up to one-hundred-eighty (180) days.

+- 2) If no report issues from the sexual violence and sexual harassment process or the employee elects to use the sexual violence and sexual harassment process and for any reason the grievance is in abeyance for more than one-hundred eighty (180) days, the case will be considered withdrawn by the grievant, unless expressly confirmed in writing to be in abeyance.
+Any request for extension of an abeyance will be subject to new deadlines pursuant to this Section. - 3) Grievances that allege violations involving sexual violence and/or sexual harassment that were the subject of an investigation by the University are subject to the limits set forth in Article 25, Section C of this agreement and cannot be moved to the arbitration level until sixty (60) days after the finalization of the Title IX report. - 4) Evidence no matter how categorized, relied upon or included into the Title IX report can be introduced at the arbitration hearing when a grievance alleges violations of sexual violence and/or sexual harassment.